elcicd/el-CICD-docs/foundations.md

 # Overview

 el-CICD, pronounced like [El Cid](https://en.wikipedia.org/wiki/El_Cid), is a Configurable off the Shelf (COTS) Continuous Integration/Continuous Delivery (CICD) supporting multiple Projects of one or more microservices or components per group or team for building and deploying software onto OKD.
-The system is expected to support all delivery and deployment aspects of the Software Development Lifecycle (SDLC) of projects running on OKD, from building the source and deploying into a development environment through deployment into production.
+The system is expected to support all build and deployment aspects of the Software Development Lifecycle (SDLC) of projects running on OKD, from building the source and deploying into a development environment through deployment into production.

 This document will cover the conceptual and architectural underpinnings of el-CICD.
 The target audience are readers that wish to understand the concepts and external software projects that el-CICD is supported by and organized around.